 The brain is perhaps the most impressive organ in the human body.
 Vital to thought and bodily operation, it comprises a right and left side.
 Right-brain-dominant people are more intuitive and creative, while those with left-brain dominance are more rational and analytical.

-Reasoning is the left brain’s domain.
+Reasoning is the left brain's domain.
 It regulates awareness, rationality, and deductive thinking.
 It processes knowledge systematically, yet slowly and in small amounts.
-The right brain is the visualisation brain.
+The right brain is the visualization brain.
 It regulates your imagination, inner thoughts, and originality.
 It can efficiently handle huge amounts of data and retain vast information in its memory.

 The right side of the brain is responsible for photographic memory.
 Also, it aids a young mind's capacity for fast cognitive processing.
 You can train a child's right brain through visual memory exercises and other high-energy pursuits, allowing them to reach their full growth potential.

 From birth until age 3, right brain education materials aid in the speedy development of a child's brain.
 Physical, linguistic, interpersonal, and mental growth are the four pillars of a well-rounded education.
 Therefore, introducing these growth aspects early on can help your child fast-track their growth journey and meet milestones faster.

 The first 3 years of a child's life are crucial for brain development.
 It has a profound effect on the development of the child's personality, worldview and self-esteem.
 Up to the age of 3, children are likely to be right-brained.
 Hence, training the right side of the brain is important.

 What is The Right Brain?

 The right brain excels in expressive and creative activities.
 It is often credited with a variety of skills.
 A right-brained thinker has strengths in these areas:

 - Face recognition